-The Group's main operations of travel and travel-related business do not have any wet processes.
+The Group's travel and travel related operations do not have any wet processes.
 Water is only used for human consumption and sanitation.
 Having said that, the Group is committed to conserving water.
 We posted notices at common areas of the office reminding staff members to reduce water consumption and the importance of water saving.